 The electric pickup truck is capable of some pretty astonishing feats: It can seat six people, is claimed to be bulletproof (both in the body and the glass), and comes with adjustable ride height.
 The bed, though Tesla insists on calling it the “vault,” is 6.5 feet long.
 There’s an on-board air compressor, and an outlet that allows users to run power tools or simply charge their laptop far off the grid by drawing electricity from the battery pack.

-There is a frankly massive towing capacity of 14,000 pounds, outstripping some of its gasoline rivals, like the Ford F-150.
+The Tesla Cybertruck has a frankly massive towing capacity of 14,000 pounds, outstripping some of its gasoline rivals, like the Ford F-150.
 The range for the truck is listed at 500 miles, although that is for the top-spec Tri-Motor AWD model, which also gets a 0-60mph of just 2.9 seconds.
 The mid-range model will get dual-motor all-wheel drive and 300 miles of range, while the entry-level variant will offer rear-wheel drive from one electric motor, and have a maximum driving range of 250 miles.

 For off-roading fans, the truck has a 16-inch ground clearance, a 35-degree approach angle and a 28-degree departure angle.
 When adventure time is over, owners will be able to turn on the company’s Autopilot suite of semi-autonomous technology (like adaptive cruise control and lane-keeping assist) to help guide them home.
 Full self-driving is an option, too, though whether it will be available when the truck enters production is up in the air.